Why Is Telemedicine Care So Bad? A Doctor’s Perspective

 • Micromanaged by productivity dashboards

-• Monitored in real-time (yes, your calls really are being listened to)
+• Monitored in real-time (yes, we really do listen to your calls.)

 Clinicians Are Burnt Out And Patients Feel It

-Many of us came to telemedicine because we were already burnt out by the traditional healthcare system.
+The traditional healthcare system burned many of us out, which led us to telemedicine.
 Hospital closures, staffing shortages, and month-long waits for basic appointments pushed both doctors and patients into virtual care.

 But what we found in these telehealth companies was just another system of control only now behind a screen.